These 10 Vegan Kitchen Staples are some must-haves when going plant-based so you’ll be ready to take on almost any

 Use in: dressings, sauces

-10. Gluten-Free Flours – Although I sometimes use regular or whole wheat flour for baking, I like to keep gluten-free versions on hand because I’m mostly gluten free and many of my friends are as well.
+I also like to keep gluten-free flours on hand.
 Some of the GF flours I use are almond, chickpea, and quinoa flour.
 I used two gluten-free flours in my banana nut muffins.
 Besides baking, I use these types of flours in my protein balls like my Cookie Dough Balls, as a thickener for my Mushroom Gravy, and for coatings like on my Popcorn Tofu.